lucaswiman/lucaswiman.github.io/_posts/2025-01-02-teaching-transformers-arithmetic.md

 Here `qkv_proj` is three square matrices "on top of each other", which take in `d_model=1024` vectors and output three concatenated vectors (query, key and value).
 When we "project" `qkv = self.qkv_proj(x)`, we end up with something that has one `3*d_model` vector for each (batch, sequence_position) pair, which gets reshaped and "unbound" into (Q,K,V) tensors.
 For a given batch and head index, that's three matrices of dimension `(seq_len, head_dim)`, and the flash attention does the following:
 * Compute `Q@K^T` to get a matrix of shape `(seq_len, seq_len)`.
 * Transform it with scaling and "softmax" (see below) to get _attention weights_.
 You can think of these as how much each token should attend to every other in the `d_head=64` dimensional subspace of the "values" space for that layer.
-* Multiply those weights matrix by the "values" projection of that 64-d subspace to get a `head_dim` vector for each head.
+* Multiply that weights matrix by the "values" projection of that 64-d subspace to get a `head_dim` vector for each head.
 * Apply "dropout" and "causal masking":
   * Dropout is a way to randomly exclude a subset (e.g. 20%) of weights from the gradient on each update to prevent overfitting the data and undergeneralizing.
 The NN needs to represent the same data in multiple compressed ways to survive dropout.
   * Causal masking forces attention weights to be zero for all "future" tokens further in the sequence, roughly reflecting the intuition that the model is reading the data in order.